equinor/opensource/docs/open_source_at_equinor.md

-# Open Source at Equinor
+# Open Source @ Equinor

 In [Equinor](https://www.equinor.com/en/about-us.html) we develop open source software.
 Open source is both an individual strategy chosen by our projects, as well as a strategic direction for software development in the company as a whole.

 ## Open and Collaborative

 We do so, because we believe in _collaboration_.
 Collaboration with developers and users, vendors and educational institutions, partners and competitors.
 Within and outside our industry.